lavanet/lava/x/subscription/README.md

 ```

 When a consumer buys a subscription, an admin project is automatically generated for them.
-When the creator and the consumer are not equal - meaning - someone is buying a subscription for somebody else, the tokens will be taken out of the creator's account.
+When the creator and consumer are different individuals, indicating that someone is purchasing a subscription for another user, the tokens will be taken out of the creator's account.

 Subscriptions are saved in a fixation store (see [FixationStore](https://github.com/lavanet/lava/blob/main/x/fixationstore/README.md) module for reference).